 Our Planet, David Attenborough (2019)

-Last spring Netflix launched the hotly anticipated, multimillion-dollar nature series, Our Planet—and it did not disappoint.
+Netflix’s multimillion-dollar nature series Our Planet was hotly anticipated—and it did not disappoint.
 We’d expect nothing less from the legendary British naturalist Sir David Attenborough, whose critically acclaimed BBC documentaries such as Planet Earth have thrilled viewers for more than 40 years.
 Over the decades, Attenborough has brought us epic lion battles in Botswana’s Okavango Delta, the view from the depths of the Antarctic’s Southern Ocean, and more.

 Each of Our Planet’s eight episodes focus on a different habitat: from dense jungles to hostile deserts, and from the high seas to the icy poles.
-The spectacular visuals that define Attenborough’s previous work will be familiar to longtime fans, but at the age of 93—freed of the constraints of public service broadcasting— Attenborough now delivers the most political commentary of his career, his iconic voice beating out an urgent SOS for the threatened worlds on the frontiers of climate change.
+The spectacular visuals that define Attenborough’s previous work will be familiar to longtime fans, but at age 93—freed of the constraints of public service broadcasting—Attenborough delivered the most political commentary of his career, his iconic voice beating out an urgent SOS for the threatened worlds on the frontiers of climate change.

 One River by Wade Davis (1997)